infopark/scrivito_seo_page_extender/README.md

 ### Setting defaults

-We do not set any defaults for meta attributes.
-If you want to, you can do this easily using `default_for`:
+The widget does not set any defaults for meta attributes.
+If you want to, you can do this easily using the `default_for` method:

 ```ruby
 def Page < Obj